Last Updated on by Catherine Tobsing

 How long would you suggest he stay away from our most fabulous 41-year-old Orange Wing Amazon, whom we love passionately?

-If you have no idea and don’t want to answer, I am thinking two weeks out of the house altogether, then when she returns home she should be moved to sleep in a room where he is not there for about a month after that?
+If you have no idea and don’t want to answer, I am thinking two weeks out of the house altogether, then when she returns home she should be moved to sleep in a room where he is not there for about a month after that.

-Just grasping at straws here, but I really want her to be with us many, many more years.
+Just grasping at straws here, but I really want her to be with us for many, many more years.

 Thanks.